 The City of Cupertino continues to monitor the effects of the coronavirus (COVID-19) as the safety of our residents remains our highest priority.
-The City continues to provide essential services in accordance with the Order of the Health Officer of Santa Clara County from March 31, 2020 and the Governor's Stay at Home Executive Order from March 20, 2020.
+The City continues to provide essential services in accordance with the Order of the Health Officer of Santa Clara County from May 18, 2020 (along with the amendments from June 1, 2020) and the Governor's Stay at Home Executive Order from March 20, 2020.
 These essential services include responding to 311 requests and maintaining the City’s infrastructure, among others.

 Many other City services are available online or by phone.
 You can find more information here.

 The City sends out these reports on Mondays and Wednesdays.